Jamess-Lucass/dotfiles/README.md

 bash -c "$(curl -fsSL https://raw.githubusercontent.com/Jamess-Lucass/dotfiles/main/bin/dotfiles)"
 ```

+Then close your terminal and re-open it. :)

 ## Updating

 To synchronize your environment with the main branch you can run `dotfiles` from your shell.